santoshphilip/pyephem_sunpath/README.rst

 Features
 --------

-- The function sunposUTC() calculates the sun position (in altitude and azimuth) using the UTC time.
+- TODO: The function **sunposUTC()** calculates the sun position (in altitude and azimuth) using the UTC time.

 Credits
 -------

-Pyephem_sunpath is built upon pyephem_
+Pyephem_sunpath is built upon pyephem_ an awesome astronomical package

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.